-Date I was there: 5-8 July 2010
+5-8 July 2010

-It was then time for a Dim Sum lunch, which is essentially Chinese tapas, for those who don’t know Dim Sum.
-In addition to my delicious spring rolls, steamed pork balls and shrimp, we mixed things up a little with some chicken’s feet.
-I think my friend and her mum liked trying to freak us out.
+It was then time for a Dim Sum lunch, which is essentially Chinese tapas dishes, for those who don’t know Dim Sum.
+In addition to some delicious spring rolls, steamed pork balls and shrimp, we mixed things up a little with some chicken’s feet.
+I think The HK Friend and her mum liked trying to freak us out.

-Later, we headed out to Central (or maybe Causeway Bay I forget) for even more food at The Burger Rooms.
-My cheesy curly fries certainly made up for the chicken feet, which I wasn’t a massive fan of, and my bacon cheese burger was pretty good too.
-After a wander around Times Square, we had stop-off at a bar in Soho, where a live band was playing.
-My travel buddy requested they play American Pie, which ended up in her being dragged up on stage to sing it.
+Later, we headed out to Central (or maybe it was Causeway Bay, I forget) for even more food at The Burger Rooms.
+My cheesy curly fries certainly made up for the chicken feet and my bacon cheese burger was pretty good too.
+After a wander around Times Square, we stopped off at a bar in SoHo, where a live band was playing.
+The Gap Year Buddy requested they play American Pie – a request that ended in her being dragged up on stage to sing it.
 I just sat and watched whilst sipping my cocktail(s).
-Our party was joined by a couple of my friend’s friends and our little group then headed off to a sports bar called The Wheel so that we could watch the latest World Cup match until we got too tired and went to bed.
+Our party was joined by a couple of The HK Friend’s friends and our little group then headed off to a sports bar called The Wheel so that we could watch the latest World Cup match until we got too tired and went to bed.

 Once we’d had our fill of lying around doing nothing and eating, we caught the tram and headed up to The Peak.
 We wandered around the mall up there for a little while before collapsing at a table outside McDonald’s and just admiring the amazing views of the city below.

 In hindsight, our time in Hong Kong was rapidly turning into eating with shopping breaks.
-We ended up in another mall: the snazzy-looking 1881 Heritage, which was particularly pretty lit up in the dark.
+We next ended up in another mall: the snazzy-looking 1881 Heritage, which was particularly pretty lit up in the dark.
 Next it was down to the waterfront by the clock tower, where we found a viewing deck from which we could take slightly blurred photographs of the skyline at night.